 WHAT IS PROBATION?

-Probation is a court-order through which an offender is placed under control, supervision, and care of a probation field staff member in lieu of imprisonment, so long as the probation meets certain standards of conduct.
+Probation is a court-ordered sentencing option through which an offender is placed under the control, supervision, and care of a probation staff member in lieu of imprisonment, so long as the probationer meets certain standards of conduct.

 WHAT IS PAROLE?